Andor

-Andor, also known as Star Wars: Andor, is an American science-fiction action-adventure limited series created by Tony Gilroy for the streaming service Disney+.
-It is the fourth live-action series in the Star Wars franchise, as well as a prequel to both the spin-off film Rogue One (2016) and the original Star Wars film (1977).
-The series follows thief-turned-Rebel spy Cassian Andor during the five years that lead to the events of the two aforementioned films.
+Andor, also known as Star Wars: Andor or Andor: A Star Wars Story for its second season, is an American science fiction political spy thriller drama television series created by Tony Gilroy for the streaming service Disney+.
+It is part of the Star Wars franchise and a prequel to the film Rogue One (2016), which itself is a prequel to the original Star Wars film (1977).
+The series follows an ensemble cast primarily centered upon thief-turned-rebel spy Cassian Andor during the five formative years leading up to the events of the two films, exploring how he becomes radicalized against the Galactic Empire and how the wider Rebel Alliance is formed.

-Diego Luna reprises his role as Cassian Andor and also serves as an executive producer.
-The ensemble cast also includes Kyle Soller, Adria Arjona, Fiona Shaw, Stellan Skarsgård, Denise Gough, Genevieve O'Reilly, Faye Marsay, Varada Sethu, and Elizabeth Dulau, among others.
-Lucasfilm announced a series focused on Andor in November 2018, with Luna attached and Stephen Schiff hired as showrunner.
+Diego Luna reprises his role as Cassian Andor from Rogue One and serves as an executive producer.
+The series also stars Kyle Soller, Adria Arjona, Stellan Skarsgård, Fiona Shaw, Genevieve O'Reilly, Denise Gough, Faye Marsay, Varada Sethu, Elizabeth Dulau, Ben Mendelsohn, Benjamin Bratt, and Alan Tudyk.
+Lucasfilm announced a series focused on Andor in 2018, with Luna attached and Stephen Schiff hired as showrunner.
 Schiff was replaced by Rogue One co-writer Gilroy as creator and showrunner in April 2020.
-Filming began at the end of November 2020, with Gilroy unable to direct as planned due to the COVID-19 pandemic.
-Filming took place at Pinewood Studios in London and on location around the United Kingdom, and wrapped by September 2021.
+Filming took place at Pinewood Studios in London and on location around the UK, with Neal Scanlan returning from Rogue One to provide practical effects.
+The first season, which tells a year of Andor's story when he first becomes a revolutionary, was filmed from November 2020 to September 2021 during the COVID-19 pandemic.
+The second season covers the next four years leading up to Rogue One, and was filmed from November 2022 to February 2024 with delays due to the 2023 Hollywood labor disputes.
+Nicholas Britell composed the first season's original score, with Brandon Roberts replacing Britell for the majority of the second season due to scheduling conflicts.

-The first season of Andor premiered on Disney+ on September 21, 2022, with three episodes, with the rest of the season's episodes being released weekly through November 23.
-It received critical acclaim, with praise toward its writing, directing, performances, action sequences, musical score, and the darker, more mature tone compared to previous Star Wars projects.
-A second season is currently being filmed in London.
-It will conclude the series, and lead into the events of Rogue One.
+Andor premiered on September 21, 2022; episodes of the season were released weekly through November 23.
+The second and final season premiered on April 22, 2025, with three episodes released per week through May 13.
+The series received widespread critical acclaim for its writing, performances, characterization, cinematography, production values, themes, and its darker, more mature and grounded tone compared to other Star Wars properties; publications have called it one of the greatest Star Wars productions ever created.
+Andor received twenty-two nominations for Primetime Emmy Awards, winning five for its second season in 2025 including Outstanding Writing for a Drama Series for "Welcome to the Rebellion".

 Premise

-Beginning five years before the events of Rogue One (2016) and A New Hope (1977), the series follows an ensemble cast of characters during the time that a Rebel Alliance is forming in opposition to the Galactic Empire.
-One of these characters is Cassian Andor, a thief who becomes a revolutionary and eventually joins the Rebellion.
+Andor represents a detailed view on how the Galactic Empire's government operates and the everyday consequences of its actions upon its citizens.
+Beginning five years before the events of Rogue One and A New Hope, the series employs an ensemble cast of characters to demonstrate how a Rebel Alliance forms in opposition to the Galactic Empire.
+Central to the cast is the eponymous Cassian Andor, a thief who becomes a revolutionary and eventually joins the Rebellion.